Freiling87/CCU/CCU/Scratchpad.md

 ###			√	Alt + NumKeys, NumPad - Menu Trails
 ALT trail for overhead menus
 This one is likely beyond my ability right now since we'd need to underline text in menus or make popup shortcut letter boxes.
-###			T	Arrows - Not sure
+###			C	Arrow Keys - Rotate
 No effect
+###			C	Arrow Keys - Match current direction to set Orientation to None
+No effect
 ###			T	Ctrl + A - Deselect All
 Doesn't work
 ###			√	Ctrl + A - Select All
 Works
-###			T	Ctrl + NumKeys, NumPad - Select Layer & Open Draw Type Selector
+###			C	Ctrl + NumKeys, NumPad - Select Layer & Open Draw Type Selector
-Not sure rn
+Works, but needs to switch to Draw mode as well
 ###			C	Ctrl + O - Open
-Ctrl + O load shows all menus but doesn't load anything
+Ctrl + O load shows all menus but doesn't load anything.
+F9 successfully loads, though.
+Not sure why.
 ###			√	Ctrl + S - Save
 Works
 ###			C	Ctrl + Y - Redo
 New
-###			C	Ctrol + Z - Undo
+###			C	Ctrl + Z - Undo
 New
 ###			C	F5 - Quicksave
-Save works but shows menus
+Save works but shows popup yes/no
 ###			C	F9 - Quickload
-load works but shows chunk selection menu
+Shows chunk selection menu
 ###			C	F12 - Play Chunk
 New
 ###			√	NumKeys - Select Layer
 Works
 ###			C	Q, E - Rotate Draw Object
 Default to North as from-direction if None
-Not sure if any attempts
+No effect
-###			C	Q, E - Match current direction to set to None
+###			C	Q, E - Rotate Select Object
 New
 ###			C	Shift + Ctrl - Filter View to Layer, and display Owner ID on all tiles
 New